How to Spark Good Ideas, and What to Avoid

 3. Engage Non-Customers and Non-Traditional Stakeholders

+Talk to people outside the industry or your circle of influence.
 It’s one thing to understand what current customers think, but wouldn’t you like to know why certain people who seem to fit the customer profile aren’t customers?
 What makes them different from the customers who buy from you?
 It’s not just awareness—I guarantee it!

-4. Future proof your customer base
+4. Future-proof your customer base

 For obvious reasons, similar to those associated with non-customers, you need to know what’s happening with your next generation of buyers.
 You know how fast things change and how conditioned we become to the world around us.
 What will be expected and commonplace for tomorrow’s buyers?
 How does this translate to expectations associated with the problem you solve and the solutions you offer?